2430 PatentIn Information [R-07.2015]

 In those areas of biotechnology in which nucleotide and/or amino acid sequence information is significant, many patent applicants are accustomed to, or familiar with, the submission of such sequence information, in electronic form, to various sequence databases, such as GenBank, which is produced by the National Institutes of Health.
 In order to facilitate such submissions, or merely for the purpose of researching and developing sequence information, many eventual patent applicants also generate or encode sequence information in computer readable form.
 In order to further facilitate compliance with the sequence rules, the Office previously made available to the public an input program based on the AuthorIn program produced by GenBank.
 This input program, called PatentIn version 1.3, was specifically tailored to the requirements of the sequence rules which were in effect between October 1, 1990 and July 1, 1998.
 Applications filed in the U.S. or in member countries of WIPO after July 1, 1998, containing sequence listings prepared using PatentIn version 1.3 will not be in compliance with 37 CFR 1.821-1.825 or ST.25.

-While use of the PatentIn program is not required for compliance with the sequence rules, its use is highly recommended as Office experience has shown that submissions developed with PatentIn are far less likely to include errors than those developed without the program.
-The many automatic features of the PatentIn program also greatly ease the generation of Sequence Listings when compared to generating them by hand in a word processing environment.
-This is especially true for Sequence Listings that include many sequences and/or sequences having great lengths.
+While use of the PatentIn program is not required for compliance with the sequence rules, its use is highly recommended, as Office experience has shown that submissions developed with PatentIn are far less likely to include errors than those developed without the program.
+The many automatic features of the PatentIn program also greatly ease the generation of sequence listings when compared to generating them by hand in a word processing environment.
+This is especially true for sequence listings that include many sequences and/or sequences having great lengths.